philipbeh/philipbeh.github.io/index.md

 # About Me

 My name is TOYT and I am a Nanyang Technology University graduate with a Bachelor's Degree in Chemistry.
-I've been teaching for the last 5 years.
+I've been teaching since graduating 5 years ago.

-I provide personalized tuition for
+Currently, I provide personalized tuition for

 - Secondary School Chemistry
 - Primary School Science